trans-coder50/To-do-app/README.md

 # Technologies used in this project
-python, django,django rest framework, vue.js
+python, django,django rest framework, vue.js, axios
 ## Commands
 ### For backend file
 pip install django